rubenvb/Twist/Readme.md

  - Flexible documentation system to replace readable header files?

 Twisted C's specification is freely available and distributed alongside the compiler and runtime library.
+The final intent is to rewrite the compiler in Twisted C to completely free-host (on top of LLVM) the compiler and runtime.

-# Basic infrastructure
+# 3. Basic infrastructure

 Twisted C throws overboard the old compilation model introduced in C and kept in C++ and similar languages.
 Leveraging the power of LLVM, and CTwist's